dantrvn/dt-hackviolet-2022/README.md

 This repository is used to build a HackViolet Project.

+Project Name: A Lady's Guide to Virginia Tech

-Partners include Mical T, Tihut S, Afomiya A, and Daniel T.
+Creators: Mical T, Tihut S, Afomiya A, and Daniel T.

-In order to launch our webpage, please open the index.html file.
+In order to launch our webpage, please ensure all the files are downloaded, and then open the index.html file.